 - There may be one or several rounds of lotteries.

 - This is the only way you can get a SUPER Mosh’sh ticket.

 - Be aware that they may happen months before (for example, the last sale for the July and August 2017 shows was at the end of May).

 How it works is they announce the dates for the lotteries, where you will have a few days to enter (again, you must be a THE ONE member to do that), you choose which type of ticket you would like and how many, and you will know if you won the tickets a few weeks later.

 To enter a lottery:

-Choose the type of ticket you want, fill in your information, and apply.
-You can enter once for each show you want to attend (if you made a mistake or wish to change ticket type, you can reapply, so do not worry).
+THE ONE website is in Japanese, but the foreign lottery page is in English.
+Once in there, choose the type of ticket/s you want, fill in your information, and apply.
+You can enter once (with multiple ticket options, if you wish) for each show you want to attend.
+If you made a mistake or wish to change ticket type, you can reapply, so don’t worry.

-- These are always done after THE ONE lotteries end.
+- These are generally done after all THE ONE lotteries end.

 - Not always available for foreigners.

 - Available for anyone.